riyajtamboli/JavaScript-Project/README.md

 # JavaScript-Project
-This game build while learning of js
+This game build while learning of js.